CanonicalLtd/maas-docs/en/nodes-add.md

 This should work seamlessly because the private key is passphraseless.

-!!!
-Note:
-    Insufficient permissions for $USER may cause the `virsh` command to fail with an error such as `failed to connect to the hypervisor`.
+> ⓘ Insufficient permissions for $USER may cause the `virsh` command to fail with an error such as `failed to connect to the hypervisor`.
 Check the user's group membership.

 Exit from the 'maas' user's shell: